cloudflare/cloudflare-docs/content/analytics/graphql-api/getting-started/compose-graphql-query.md

 {{<Aside type="note" header="Note">}}

-To explore the documentation for the data sets and fields in the Cloudflare GraphQL schema, click **Docs** to open the **Documentation Explorer** pane.
+To explore the documentation for the datasets and fields in the Cloudflare GraphQL schema, click **Docs** to open the **Documentation Explorer** pane.

 For an introduction, see [Explore the GraphQL schema](/analytics/graphql-api/getting-started/explore-graphql-schema/).

 {{</Aside>}}

-## Set up a query and choose a data set
+## Set up a query and choose a dataset

 Click on the editing pane of GraphiQL and add this base query, replacing `zone-id` with your Cloudflare zone ID: